 Oracle Database 10g Release 2, versions 10.2.0.3, 10.2.0.4, 10.2.0.5

 Recommendations for protecting against this vulnerability can be found at:

 - My Oracle Support Note 1340831.1 for Oracle Database deployments that use Oracle Real Application Clusters (RAC).

 - My Oracle Support Note 1453883.1 for Oracle Database deployments that do not use RAC.

 Please note that Oracle has added Oracle Advanced Security SSL/TLS to the Oracle Database Standard Edition license when used with the Real Application Clusters and Oracle has added Oracle Advanced Security SSL/TLS to the Enterprise Edition Real Application Clusters (Oracle RAC) and RAC One Node options so that the directions provided in the Support Notes referenced above can be applied by all Oracle customers without additional cost.

 Note: Please refer to the Oracle licensing documentation available on Oracle.com regarding licensing changes that allow Oracle Advanced Security SSL/TLS to be used with Oracle SE Oracle Real Application Clusters and Oracle Enterprise Edition Real Application Customers (Oracle RAC) and Oracle RAC OneNode Options.

 Due to the threat posed by a successful attack, Oracle strongly recommends that customers apply this Security Alert solution as soon as possible.

-Many times we make mistakes for not knowing all the resources available in certain situations that require quick action.
+Sometimes lack knowledge to avoid these headache, not knowing all the resources available in certain situations that require quick action.